reneealexiis/CancerClassification-ML/README.md

 Prepared by: Derick Cazares, Melissa Morales, Renee Perez, and Feven Surafel

 ## Overview
-This project aims to enhance early breast cancer detection and diagnosis using the Wisconsin Breast Cancer Diagnostic Dataset.
-By leveraging machine learning techniques, we developed a predictive model to classify tumor samples as malignant or benign based on features extracted from cell nuclei.
+The objective of this project is to utilize the Wisconsin Breast Cancer Diagnostic Dataset for predictive analysis to improve early detection and diagnosis of breast cancer.
+By leveraging machine learning techniques, we seek to develop a predictive model that can classify tumor samples as malignant or benign based on various features extracted from cell nuclei.

 ### Purpose
 The goal is to create a machine learning model that accurately classifies breast cancer tumors.
 The model evaluates features such as radius, texture, perimeter, and smoothness of cell nuclei to assist with early detection.